Ask anyone who's been ordered to pay spousal support how they feel about having to write a check to their former spouse every week or month.

 Simply put, a buyout (sometimes called lump sum alimony or spousal support buyout or spousal maintenance buyout) is the payment of alimony or its equivalent in one lump sum payment, rather than through periodic payments made over the course of a designated time frame.

-This can be done in the form of a cash lump sum payment, where the payor writes one check for the entire amount of spousal support he or she will owe to the dependent spouse, or it can be done through marital property division (also referred to as equitable distribution in some states).
+This can be done in the form of a cash lump sum payment, where the payor writes one check for the entire amount of spousal support he or she will owe to the dependent spouse, or it can be done through marital property division (also referred to as equitable distribution or community property division depending on where you live).

-When it’s the latter, one party basically agrees to give up a portion of the assets they’re entitled to during the property division to the other spouse in lieu of paying alimony.
+When it’s the latter, one party basically agrees to give up an additional portion of the assets during the property division to the other spouse, in lieu of paying alimony.

 There are a few things you need to understand about the challenges of determining lump sum alimony: